Looking Closely at the Growth Curve for Daqo New Energy Corp. (DQ)

 Daqo New Energy Corp.
-(NYSE:DQ) went up by 4.59% from its latest closing price compared to the recent 1-year high of $130.33.
-The company’s stock price has collected 1.27% of gains in the last five trading sessions.
-Press Release reported 17 hours ago that Daqo New Energy Hosts Site Visit at Xinjiang Production Facility
+(NYSE:DQ) went up by 10.17% from its latest closing price compared to the recent 1-year high of $130.33.
+The company’s stock price has collected -3.98% of loss in the last five trading sessions.
+Press Release reported on 05/12/21 that Daqo New Energy Announces Long-Term High-Purity Polysilicon Supply Agreements with JA Solar

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.